 Ali Vaez is Iran Project Director at the International Crisis Group and Senior Adviser to ICG’s president.

-What package of ideas are on the table after six rounds of negotiations between Iran and the world’s six major powers in Vienna?
+Iran and the world's six major powers are schedule to resume negotiations on November 29.
+What package of ideas are on the table after six rounds of talks in Vienna?

 The United States was reluctant to remove some sanctions that Iran viewed as inconsistent with the deal.
 Opponents of the JCPOA in Washington tried to tie the Biden administration’s hands in removing nuclear sanctions by relabeling and layering some designations based on non-nuclear pretexts, but the evidentiary basis for some of the designations has evolved over time.